Register to Vote

-The League of Women Voters has developed VOTE411, a fair and impartial (politically neutral) source of election information.
-This online tool is provided as a free public service to the voters of Delaware and around the country.
-The League wants voters to visit www.VOTE411.org prior to elections, to more fully inform themselves before voting.
+The League of Women Voters developed VOTE411, a fair and impartial (politically neutral) source of election information.
+This online tool is available during midterm and presidental election years, a few months prior to those elections.
+Vote411 is provided as a free public service to the voters of Delaware and around the country.

 On Vote41.org, you can create your personalized voters' guide by entering your address to find everything you need to vote!
 With your personalized guide, you will: